-Where a JTAG interface is provided for Remote Debug functions and when Remote Debug access is enabled, the JTAG interface shall provide access to all TAP controllers that are compliant with the Arm Debug Interface, ADIv5 [20] or ADIv6 [21].
+- In a multi-socket system, where multiple SoCs which need support for remote debug functions are connected to the same BMC, the JTAG interfaces shall be daisy-chained, for control by a single JTAG interface on the BMC. - I Access to some or all debug functionality might be prevented at certain lifecycle states of the SoC.
+When such access is prevented, an IMPLEMENTATION DEFINED mechanism should be provided to enable Remote Debug access. - R{M1_JTAG_2} Where a JTAG interface is provided for Remote Debug functions and when Remote Debug access is enabled, the JTAG interface shall provide access to all TAP controllers that are compliant with the Arm Debug Interface, ADIv5 [25] or ADIv6 [26]. - The Arm Debug Interface TAP controllers shall provide access to the following for each Arm processor that needs Remote Debug access: - The external debug interface. - The external debug interface for any Cross-Trigger Interfaces (CTI). - The external debug interface for any Performance Monitor Units (PMU). - The external debug interface for any processor trace functions (for example, ETM). - The Arm Debug Interface TAP controllers shall provide access to all components required to route trace from the processor trace source to any trace sinks. - Access to other debug functionality is IMPLEMENTATION DEFINED. - The Arm Debug Interface TAP controllers shall provide access to all components required to enable access to any of the above components, for example ROM tables and power control requests.

-- The Arm Debug Interface TAP controllers shall provide access to the following for each Arm processor that needs Remote Debug access: - The external debug interface. - The external debug interface for any Cross-Trigger Interfaces (CTI). - The external debug interface for any Performance Monitor Units (PMU). - The external debug interface for any processor trace functions (e.g. ETM). - The Arm Debug Interface TAP controllers shall provide access to all components required to route trace from the processor trace source to any trace sinks. - Access to other debug functionality is IMPLEMENTATION DEFINED. - The Arm Debug Interface TAP controllers shall provide access to all components required to enable access to any of the above components, for example ROM tables and power control requests. - U For a reference implementation and more details, refer to Section E.
+U For a reference implementation and more details, see Section E.